 Take a walk in the woods or around your neighborhood to gather a big pile of pine cones.
 Then, melt down an old candle, or some crayons, and make pine cone fire starters.
 If you happen to have a box of Borax on hand, you can even make pine cone fire starters that will turn the flames green.
 This is the perfect gift for anyone with a fireplace or fire pit, or anyone who likes to camp.

 03 of 11

-Use some of your fabric scraps to make pot holders, hot pads or dish insulators for everyone on your gift list.
-Since you'll be sewing them yourself, you can make them any size you want; so, go big.
-Make pot holders that are wide enough to wrap the front edge of a sheet pan, and hot pads that are long enough for a 9"x13" casserole dish to sit on.
+Use some of your fabric scraps to make pot holders, hot pads, or oven mitts for everyone on your gift list.
+You can even make a bowl cozy!
+Since you'll be sewing them yourself, you can make them any size you want; so go big!
+Make pot holders that are wide enough to wrap the front edge of a sheet pan, and hot pads that are long enough for a 9" x 13" casserole dish to sit on.
 Most people have plenty of pot holders and hot pads, but they won't have them in these large-format sizes; so this is a gift that's sure to be appreciated and used often.
 Here are a bunch of patterns that you can use to get your project going.

 04 of 11

 Turn scrapbook paper, or pages from old books and magazines, into a stack of handmade envelopes for someone on your Christmas list.
 This is a simple cut, fold, and glue project, so it's something anyone can do, and it's something any stationery-obsessed individual will love.
 Here are free envelope templates in every shape and size imaginable.Continue to 5 of 11 below.